Primary navigation

 Once installed, you’ll find the extension in your sidebar next to other extensions - it might be hidden in the collapsed section.
 Most people like dragging “Codex” to the right side of the editor.

-You will be prompted to sign in with your ChatGPT account to get started (you can also use your API key, but this requires additional setup - you can learn more in our pricing page).
+You will be prompted to sign in with your ChatGPT account to get started (you can also use your API key).

 Once signed in, you will be able to use Codex in your editor.
 By default, it will run in “Agent” mode, which means it can read files, make edits, and run commands in the current directory.